sandysalunke/Unified-GenAI-Platform/README.md

 ## Image Generation
-- Generates any image for the user prompt
+- Generates any image for the given prompt
 - Persists history, until the page is refreshed

 ## Meeting assistant